-Corporate accountability: Ensuring that there is clarity of decision making within the Company, with processes in place to ensure that the right people have the right authority to make effective and efficient decisions, with appropriate consequences delivered for failures to follow those processes.
+Corporate accountability: Ensuring that there is clarity of decision making within the Company, with processes in place to ensure that the right people have authorised approval to make effective and efficient decisions, with appropriate consequences delivered for failures to follow those processes.

-Stewardship: Developing and maintaining a companywide recognition that the Group is managed for the benefit of its shareholders, taking account of the interests of other stakeholders.
+Stewardship: Developing and maintaining a companywide recognition that Fortescue is managed for the benefit of its shareholders, taking account of the interests of other stakeholders.